acm-hackschool-f17/Resources/nodejs-README.md

     mkdir views
     touch views/home.hbs
     ```
+    * The `.hbs` extension stands for a handlebars file.
 12. Place the following code into the file `home.hbs` which should be in the folder `views`.
     ```
     <!DOCTYPE html>